ppy/osu-wiki/wiki/FAQ/en.md

 ### How do I play?
 _Full explanation: [osu!][osu wikilink]_

-While most PC users won't have a touchscreen at their disposal, this game is made to be playable with a normal mouse, as well as any number of input devices you can possibly think of.
+While most PC users will not have a touchscreen at their disposal, this game was made to be playable with a normal mouse, as well as any number of input devices you can possibly think of.
 Different play styles can be found in the [Play Styles][Play_Styles wikilink] page.
 There are some songs which will push the limits of the normal mouse (and you), but all the (ranked and approved) beatmaps have been tested and (most can be) passable using only a mouse.

 #### Game-play Basics
 _Tutorial: [(Bundled with PC osu!)
 Original tutorial][osu!tutorial_basic], [Ranked beatmap version][osu!tutorial_rank]_